 The heat on a jalapeño is in the seeds and veins.
 If you would like your guac spicy, you can even add some serrano pepper.

 Yes!
 If you don't like jalapeños then it will taste better to you without them!

 Depending on the avocado size you may get about 2 to 2 ½ cups.
 The more veggies you add, the more volume you'll get.

 If you make this recipe, I would love to hear from you!
 Leave a comment and a rating below ⭐️⭐️⭐️⭐️⭐️ as it helps other users (plus it makes me happy!).
 This is one awesome way to support this blog so that I can keep creating good content for you!
 Enjoy!

 - 1 tablespoon lime juice

-- ½ small onion chopped finely (use white, yellow or red.
-Whatever you like)
+- ½ small onion chopped finely (use white, yellow or red)

 - 1 medium roma tomato seeded, chopped finely

 - ½ to 1 jalapeño seeded, chopped finely